hpowell20/cs2063-master/Fall2023/labs/Lab3/README-old.md

 cameraActivityResultLauncher!!.launch(takePictureIntent)
 ```

-**Task 8**

-At this point we have saved the photo and we know where it has been saved (HINT: String defined in Task 7 as part of saving the file).
-The next step is to alert Android to add this file to the photos database so that other applications (i.e. - the Gallery app) know about it.

-We are now going to set the ```cameraActivityResultLauncher``` object to recieve the activity result and write the picture to the gallery.
+2. We are now going to set the ```cameraActivityResultLauncher``` object to recieve the activity result and write the picture to the gallery.
 We will do this by using the ```registerForActivityResult()``` function.

-1. Locate the ```galleryAddPic()``` function.
-This contains the code used to save the picture depending on API level being used.
-  * We will cover storage in a later lecture, for now the purpose of this lab is to work with intents so this code is provided.

-2. In the class code remove the TODO statement from the ```setCameraActivityResultLauncher``` and replace with the following.
+In the class code remove the TODO statement within the ```setCameraActivityResultLauncher``` and replace with the following.
 ```kotlin
 cameraActivityResultLauncher = registerForActivityResult(
             ActivityResultContracts.StartActivityForResult()